How & Why Immersion Teaching Works

 Immersion triggers the natural curiosity of young minds

 An immersion programme uses the target language as a means of communication from the very first exchange.
 Let’s take French: research proves, with immersion teaching there is no need for translation to link what is being spoken to what is being described (whether a picture, action, or experience).
 The target language is used for every aspect of the learning session – from instructions and feedback, to comments and exchanges.
-Children absorb French as they do when they are first learning their mother tongue – through absorption, curiosity, and exploration.
+Children absorb the language as they do when they are first learning their mother tongue – through absorption, curiosity, and exploration.

 Effective immersion sessions are non-competitive learning environments, where children are put at ease and encouraged to experiment with the language around them.